Jets' Robert Saleh Makes History As NFL's First Muslim Head Coach

 The team hired former San Francisco 49ers defensive coordinator Robert Saleh, who makes history as the NFL’s first Muslim head coach.

-Saleh was a hot commodity during the offseason for the seven teams that were in the market for a new head coach.
-He interviewed with six of them.
+He was a hot commodity during the offseason because of the success he had in San Francisco.
+Six of the seven teams looking for a new head coach interviewed Saleh, CBS2’s Steve Overmyer reported.

 We've reached an agreement in principle with Robert Saleh to become our head coach.